GoogleContainerTools/kaniko/README.md

 Kubernetes automatically as the `{{.state.terminated.message}}` of the container.

+#### --force

+Force building outside of a container

+#### --git

+Branch to clone if build context is a git repository (default branch=,single-branch=false,recurse-submodules=false)

+#### --image-name-with-digest-file

+Specify a file to save the image name w/ digest of the built image to.

+#### --insecure

+Set this flag if you want to push images to a plain HTTP registry.
+It is supposed to be used for testing purposes only and should not be used in production!

+#### --insecure-pull

+Set this flag if you want to pull images from a plain HTTP registry.
+It is supposed to be used for testing purposes only and should not be used in production!

+#### --insecure-registry

+Set this flag to use plain HTTP requests when accessing a registry.
+It is supposed to be used for testing purposes only and should not be used in production!
+You can set it multiple times for multiple registries.

+#### --label

+Set this flag as `--label key=value` to set some metadata to the final image.
+This is equivalent as using the `LABEL` within the Dockerfile.

+#### --log-format

+Set this flag as `--log-format=<text|color|json>` to set the log format.
+Defaults to `color`.

+#### --log-timestamp

+Set this flag as `--log-timestamp=<true|false>` to add timestamps to `<text|color>` log format.
+Defaults to `false`.

+#### --no-push

+Set this flag if you only want to build the image, without pushing to a registry.

 #### --oci-layout-path

 Set this flag to specify a directory in the container where the OCI image